SciCompKL/CoDiPack/documentation/TutorialB2.md

 }
 ~~~~

-In order to record the derivative for this function we need to create a codi::TapeHelper instance.
+In order to record derivatives for this function with the codi::TapeHelper, we need to create an instance.
 The only difficulty
 here is the choice of the CoDiPack type.
 By default all `Reverse` CoDiPack types in codi.hpp are supported by the helper.
 Some features are not available for some types which will be explained later. codi.hpp provides two default type definitions
 codi::JacobianComputationType and codi::HessianComputationType which can also be used in the helper class.
 The first one